syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/004_The_syslog-ng_patterndb_format/000_patterndb/000_ruleset/000_patterns/README.md

     NOTE: If the \<pattern\> element of a ruleset is not specified,
-    {{ site.product.short_name }} will use this ruleset as a fallback ruleset: it will apply the ruleset to messages that have an empty PROGRAM header, or if none of the program patterns matched the PROGRAM header of the incoming message.
+    {{ site.product.short_name }} will use this ruleset as a fallback ruleset: it will apply the ruleset to messages that have an empty ${PROGRAM} header, or if none of the program patterns matched the ${PROGRAM} header of the incoming message.

 ### Example